 The MCO must process claims in accordance with Tex.
 Ins.
-Code § 843.339 and Chapter 2 of Exhibit C, UMCM.
+Code § 843.339 and Chapter 2 of Exhibit B, UMCM.
 This law requires the MCO to pay Clean Claims that are submitted electronically no later than 18 Days after adjudication, and no later than 21 Days after adjudication if the claim is not submitted electronically.
-In addition, the MCO must comply with Section 2.6.51 of this Exhibit B, SOW, regarding payment of OON pharmacy claims.
+In addition, the MCO must comply with Section 2.6.51 of this Exhibit H, SOW, regarding payment of OON pharmacy claims.

 HHSC will provide the MCO or its designee with pharmacy interface files, including formulary, HHSC's PDL, TPL, master provider, drug exception files, and other relevant files required to administer the Program.
 Due to the POS nature of outpatient pharmacy benefits, the MCO must ensure all applicable MIS, including pharmacy claims adjudication systems, are updated to include the data provided in the pharmacy interface files.
-The MCO must update MIS systems within two Business Days of the pharmacy interface files becoming available through HHSC's file transfer process, unless clarification is needed, or data or file exceptions are identified.
-The MCO must notify HHSC within the same two Business Days if clarification or data or file exceptions are needed.
+The MCO must update within two Business Days of the files becoming available through HHSC's file transfer process, unless clarification is needed, or data file exceptions are identified.
+If clarification is needed, the MCO must notify HHSC within the same two Business Days.
 Additionally, the MCO must be able to perform off-cycle formulary and PDL updates at HHSC's request.